wikipathways/docker/README.md

 # Guideline to set up a Virtuoso SPARQL endpoint with WikiPathways RDF (on linux):

 # Step 1 - Create folder to mount
-Enter the terminal and create a folder to map to the docker container.
-We created the folder '/dataload/data' and entered it by using:
+Enter the terminal and create a local folder to map to the docker container.
+Note the path to the folder to enter it at step 3.
+In this example, the folder '/dataload/data' was created and entered it by using:
 ```
 mkdir -p dataload/data
 cd dataload/data
 ```

 # Step 2A - Download RDF
 The WikiPathways RDF has three files that need to be downloaded.
 Make sure that the filenames are correct, as these update monthly.
-In this example, we use the RDF release of February 10th, 2019.
+In this example, the RDF release of February 10th, 2019 was used.
 With every new release, the date in the file names are updated.
 Check http://data.wikipathways.org/current/rdf/ for the file names to download.
 Use:
 ```
 wget  http://data.wikipathways.org/current/rdf/wikipathways-20190210-rdf-void.ttl
 wget  http://data.wikipathways.org/current/rdf/wikipathways-20190210-rdf-gpml.zip